 Below you will find the results and data from past waste assessments.
 To be involved in future waste assessments and outreach, please contact OWRR at 919-962-1442 or email us.
-You may also download a safety checklist on our Safety page.
+You may also download a safety checklist.

 Purpose and Use: Orange County contracted Kessler Consulting, Inc. to conduct a waste composition study (WCS).
 The purpose of the study was to understand the percentages of various materials, including recyclable materials, currently being landfilled within the County.
 UNC Chapel Hill was invited to participate in the study.
 The results of samples taken from five areas of the campus have been compiled in this report.
 Use of these results in major planning decisions is cautioned, due to the limited number and size of samples analyzed.